Neural non-canonical Hamiltonian dynamics for long-time simulations: Non-canonical Hamiltonian dynamics

 \subsection{A subclass of non-canonical problems}

-We will focus on a subclass of non-canonical problems, where the symplectic form $W$ is defined as the \textit{exterior derivative} of a one-form, which guarantees its closedness.
-It means that it is obtained from a mapping $A : \mathbb{R}^{2d} \rightarrow \mathbb{R}^{2d}$, called the symplectic potential, through the relation
+We will focus on a subclass of non-canonical problems, where the symplectic form $W$ is defined as the \textit{exterior derivative} of a one-form, which guarantees its closedness.\footnote{ \review{In other words, we assume that the symplectic form $W$ is \emph{exact} instead of \emph{closed}.} } It means that it is obtained from a mapping $A : \mathbb{R}^{2d} \rightarrow \mathbb{R}^{2d}$, called the symplectic potential, through the relation

 where $D_z A$ denotes the Jacobian of $A$.
 In terms of coordinates, $(D_z A)_{ij} = \frac{\partial A_i}{\partial z^j}$.